marshki/adobe_installer/README.md

 Open to members of New York University's: [Center for Brain Imaging](http://cbi.nyu.edu), [Center for Neural Science](http://www.cns.nyu.edu), and [Department of Psychology](http://www.psych.nyu.edu/psychology.html) on the Meyer network.

-Written and tested to run on currently-supported versions of Mac OS X.
+Written and tested to run on currently-supported versions of macOS.

 **On 11.30.2019, NYU transitioned from serialized licensing to a subscription-based licensing model.
 Shared-device licesning (SDL) requires a valid NYU Net ID for authentication.**